Eigel Center

 Major: Philosophy, Politics, and the Public

-Hometown: Frankfort, IL
+Hometown: Frankfort, Illinois

 To truly emphasize what community engagement means to me, I find it necessary to tell a quick story about a man who changed the way in which I view service.
 This man, Eric, proved to me that two people with completely opposite backgrounds, identities, and races, could come together to share in life's mall beauties.
 I experienced the uniting nature of small acts of kindness and acknowledgement.
 During summer, I chose to volunteer at a food bank as a server to the public.
 Throughout the days of volunteering, I started to recognize the same faces day after day.
 I got to know the people, their experiences, and on a smaller scale, what type of food they would usually say yes to me putting on their plate.
 I began to feel a sense of community with the people with whom I volunteered, and the people on the other side of the food distribution.
 One day in June, an older man came in, went through the line, and came back to where I was serving the fruits and vegetables for the day.
 He said that he hadn't seen me around before and wanted to meet me.
 We exchanged names, a couple laughs, and went on our way.
 The next day, he came in, smiled, and exclaimed, "Molly!
 I am so glad to see you here again!
 How are you?"
 I was so happy he remembered me.
 I could tell by the look on his face that he started his sentence with my name in order to see if I would remember his.
 Such a simple thing.
 A name.
 Yet our name is an important piece of our identity.
 I responded with, "Eric!"
 In that moment, his face lit up and he grinned from ear to ear.
 "You remembered!" he exclaimed.
 This mutual recognition made both of us feel valued.

 Through this was a small encounter, it instilled in me a feeling and realization that I will never forget.
 In that moment I understood that we need to take the time to acknowledge each other.
 Simple acts of recognition can turn someone's day around.
 Every day he came in, he would ask me how I was doing, even though his struggles outweighed my own.
 I learned that though Eric and I were completely different regarding age, race, the area in which we grew up, and our current experiences, we came together because we recognized one another, and this mutual recognition gave both of us dignity as human beings.
 Eric is a man I will never forget because of the lesson he taught me.
-Our shared humanity unites us."
+Our shared humanity unites us.

 Tez Brown